Angus Armanasco Stakes

 The Angus Armanasco Stakes is a Melbourne Racing Club Group 2 Thoroughbred horse race for three-year-old fillies, held under Set Weights conditions with penalties, over a distance of 1400 metres at Caulfield Racecourse in Melbourne, Australia in late February.
-Total prizemoney is A$300,000.

 History

 The race is named in honour of the late Australian Racing Hall of Fame horse trainer, Angus Armanasco.